 Create a contrast

 One of the best ways to create the illusion of space in a small kitchen is to incorporate contrasting colours in upper and lower cabinetry.
 Using a light palette on top lessens the harsh division between wall and cabinet, and keeps the weight in the bottom half of the space where the darker tone is used.

-Space factor aside, opting for a light shade such as white in contrast with any other colour – wood, pastel tones and even deep navy blue – will create brightness in an otherwise dim kitchen, and prevent the space from feeling too clinical.
+Aside from making your kitchen feel bigger, opting for a light shade such as white in contrast with any other colour – wood, pastel tones and even deep navy blue – will create brightness in an otherwise dim kitchen, and prevent the space from feeling too clinical.
 This sterile feeling can be amplified in all-white kitchens where the lighting skews cool, whereas the secondary colour in a two-tone kitchen helps to offset this.

 Using contrasting tones creates a wow factor for any kitchen.

-While wooden kitchens may have been all the rage a few years ago, it’s a strong look that can date quickly if not done well.
+While wooden kitchens have been a dominant trend for kitchen design in recent years, it’s a strong look that can date quickly if not done well.
 When you pair wood with a more traditional finish, you still get the impact while ensuring your kitchen will look great for years to come.

-Light timber tones, when chosen for cabinetry, pair well with just about any surface.
+Light timber-toned kitchen cabinets pair well with just about any surface.
 If opting for natural stone, light cuts of marble or terrazzo create a harmonious contrast with the character of the wood.

 Create an impact by combining white with a modern timber finish.